photo by Janko Ferlič on Unsplash

 Knowledge is power, mama.

-I’ve put together my top tips ‘n tricks to help you not only survive your breastfeeding journey, but THRIVE in it!
+I’ve put together my top tips ‘n tricks to help you not only survive your breastfeeding journey, but thrive in it!

 Here’s the thing — you’re going to be exhausted after the marathon of pregnancy, birth, and sustaining this beautiful new babe that is now earth-side.